Jayasurya

 Jayasurya (born 31 August 1978) is an Indian actor, film producer, playback singer, and impressionist who works in Malayalam films.
 He has appeared in more than 100 films and has won several awards, including a National Film Award, three Kerala State Film Awards, two Filmfare Awards South for acting and Best Actor at the Cincinnati Film Festival held in Cincinnati, US.
 Jayasurya has also appeared in a few Tamil films.

 Jayasurya began his career as a mimicry artist and hosted a few television shows on Malayalam channels.
-He made his acting debut in 1995 film Three Men Army as a junior artist.
+He made his acting debut in the 1995 film Three Men Army as a junior artist.
 He made his debut as a lead actor in Oomappenninu Uriyadappayyan (2002).
-In the 2000s, Jayasurya was popular for his comic-oriented roles in Swapnakkoodu (2003), Pulival Kalyanam (2003), Chathikkatha Chanthu (2004), Kerala Cafe (2009),Chocolate (2007) and Gulumaal (2009), as well as his villainous in Classmates (2006), Arabikkatha (2007), and Kangaroo (2007) and 5 Sundarikal (2013).
+In the 2000s, Jayasurya was popular for his comic-oriented roles in Swapnakkoodu (2003), Pulival Kalyanam (2003), Chathikkatha Chanthu (2004), Kerala Cafe (2009), Chocolate (2007) and Gulumaal (2009), as well as his villainous roles in Classmates (2006), Arabikkatha (2007), and Kangaroo (2007).

 By the 2010s, Jayasurya had gained critical acclaim for his roles, in films such as Cocktail (2010), Janapriyan (2011), Beautiful (2011), Trivandrum Lodge (2012), Apothecary (2014), Iyobinte Pusthakam (2014), Lukka Chuppi (2015), Su..
 Su...
 Sudhi Vathmeekam (2015), and Captain (2018).
 He was also popular for comedy films such as Punyalan Agarbattis (2013), Amar Akbar Anthony (2015), Aadu (2015) and Aadu 2 (2017).
 Jayasurya made his debut as a producer by co-producing the film Punyalan Agarbattis and he is also credited as a playback singer in a few films.

 Jayasurya won the Best Supporting Actor Award for his performance in Apothecary at the 62nd Filmfare Awards South.
 In 2016, Jayasurya won the Special Jury Award at the 46th Kerala State Film Awards and the Special Mention at the 63rd National Film Awards for his performances in the films Su Su Sudhi Vathmeekam and Lukka Chuppi.
-He won two Kerala State Film Awards for Best Actor for Captain and Njan Marykutty in 2018 and for Vellam in 2020.
+He won two Kerala State Film Awards for Best Actor for Captain and Njan Marykutty in 2018 and for Vellam in 2021.

-Early life and education
+Early life

-Jayasurya was born on 31 August 1978 to Mani and Thankam at Tripunithura, Kochi.
-He did his schooling at St. George U. P. School, Chambakkara, and at Government Sanskrit High School, Tripunithura.
-He then pursued a Bachelor of Commerce degree at All Saints College, Ernakulam.
+Jayasurya was born to Mani and Thankam at Tripunithura, Kochi.
+He studied at St. George U. P. School, Chambakkara, and at Government Sanskrit High School, Tripunithura.
+He then did his degree in Commerce at All Saints College, Ernakulam.

-After his studies he joined mimicry troupes like Crown of Cochin and Kottayam Nazeer's Cochin Discovery.
+After his studies he joined mimicry troupes such as Crown of Cochin and Kottayam Nazeer's Cochin Discovery.

 Personal life

-He married his longtime girlfriend, Saritha on 25 January 2004.
+Jayasurya married his longtime girlfriend, Saritha on 25 January 2004.
 The couple have two children.

-Jayasurya currently lives with his family in Kochi between his houses in Kadavanthra and Marine Drive, Kochi.
+In 2022 he was living with his family in Kochi, dividing their time between a house in Kadavanthra and an apartment overlooking Kochi Lake near Marine Drive on the city’s seafront.

 Film career

-Jaysasurya first started as a mimicry artist.